johanhelsing/noisy_bevy/README.md

 let value = simplex_noise_2d(p);
 ```

-Wgsl: Just add the plugin to the app:
+wgsl: Just add the plugin to the app:

 ```rust ignore
 App::new()